The Charlotte Pike

 The Charlotte Pike & The US Mail

 Beginning not long after the road had been completed and the town of Charlotte was established as the seat of the new County of Dickson in 1804, the road was already being used as a route to carry the United States Mail between Nashville, Charlotte, and areas further to the west in Middle Tennessee.
-It continued to serve as an official United States Mail route from 1806 all the way up until sometime in the 1890's, when the road ceased existing as a turnpike road after the Nashville - Charlotte Turnpike Company was sold to a private individual, which is when the road first became a toll free road.
+It continued to serve as an official United States Mail route from 1806 all the way up until sometime in the 1890's, when the road ceased existing as a turnpike road after the Nashville - Charlotte Turnpike Company was sold to a private individual, which is when the road first became a toll-free road.
 Below, mail schedule is detailed in a newspaper announcement.

 The Nashville and Charlotte Turnpike Company - The Stagecoach Years

 “The Nashville and Charlotte Turnpike Company was chartered somewhere between 1835 and 1840, for the purpose of constructing a turnpike from Nashville towards Charlotte.
 The road as constructed (as of 1890) is ten miles long, and cost about $60,000.00.
 It was a very important road previous to the building of the railroads, and it was no uncommon thing to see twenty teams at a time traveling on this pike, as it was the main road leading to Memphis.
 Since the railroads have come in, this pike has become a mere local road.
 In 1880 it was purchased very cheaply by A.L.
 Demoss (who lived in the vicinity of Newsom’s Station).
 It was sold by him in 1887 to Dr. H.M.
-Pierce, who afterward turned it over to the West Nashville Land Company, it’s present (as of 1890) proprietors." (https://nashvillehistory.blogspot.com/2014/07/turnpikes-and-bridges-in-davidson.html?m=1#:~:text=The%20Nashville%20and%20Charlotte%20Turnpike,him%20in%201887%20to%20Dr)
+Pierce, who afterward turned it over to the West Nashville Land Company, its present (as of 1890) proprietors." (https://nashvillehistory.blogspot.com/2014/07/turnpikes-and-bridges-in-davidson.html?m=1#:~:text=The%20Nashville%20and%20Charlotte%20Turnpike,him%20in%201887%20to%20Dr)